fvrests/.dev/content/projects/lavender.md

 _Choose from five calming pastel background colors_

-## the basics
+### Packaged with the basics

 While Lavender is intended to be minimal, a few user-focused features are included:

--   automatic location fetching
+-   Automatic location fetching
--   built-in unit options for time & temperature
+-   Built-in unit options for time & temperature
--   live-updating data
+-   Live-updating time & weather data
--   storage sync across Chrome browsers
+-   Storage sync across Chrome browsers

 ![options panel showing settings for colors, units, layout and location](/lavender/lavender-options@2x.png)

 _User-customizable units, theming & layout options_

-## relevant skills
+## Relevant skills

 -   VueJS & Vue composition API
--   state management with Vuex
+-   State management with Vuex
--   asynchronous data fetching from external APIs
+-   Asynchronous data fetching from external APIs
--   live-updating content
+    -   Also, trying not to overload a free API limit (aka playing with 🔥)
+-   Building & publishing a Chrome extension